-Aged 51, is a Non-executive Director of both the Company and BOCHK.
-Ms. Zhang is also an Executive Vice President of BOC.
-Ms. Zhang is a member of the Risk Management Committee of the Board of Directors of both the Company and BOCHK.
-Ms. Zhang has over 20 years' experience in the banking industry.
-Ms. Zhang was the General Manager of BOC, Milan Branch from March 2000 to October 2000.
-Ms. Zhang was the General Manager of the Banking Department of BOC from April 1997 to March 2000.
-Ms. Zhang graduated from Liaoning University in 1977 with a bachelor's degree and obtained a master's degree from Wuhan University in 1999.
+Aged 51.
+Non-executive Director of the Company and BOCHK.
+Executive Vice President of BOC.
+Member of the Risk Management Committee of the Company and BOCHK.
+Over 20 years' experience in banking industry.
+General Manager of BOC, Milan Branch from March to October 2000.
+General Manager of the Banking Department of BOC from 1997 to 2000.